 Monte Carlo simulations are used in such a wide range of industries — e.g., physics, engineering, meteorology, finance, and more — that the term doesn’t refer to a single formula, but rather a type of multivariate modeling technique.
 Multivariate modeling is a statistical method that uses multiple variables to forecast outcomes.
 A Monte Carlo simulation is an example of this type of calculation, which provides a range of potential outcomes using a probability distribution.

-What Is Monte Carlo Simulation?
+What Is the Monte Carlo Method?

 A Monte Carlo simulation calculates a probability distribution for any variable that has inherent uncertainty.
 It then recalculates the results thousands of times over, each time using a different set of random numbers pertaining to each variable, to produce a vast array of outcomes that are then averaged together.
 In this way, a Monte Carlo analysis enables researchers from many industries to run multiple trials, and thus to define the potential outcome or risk of an event or a decision.

 The ability to apply mathematics to situations where many elements are probable, and then rank the likelihood of possible outcomes in order to gauge the potential for risk, is a chief advantage of Monte Carlo simulations.
-Money managers might use a Monte Carlo analysis to estimate risk levels for different investments when constructing a portfolio.
-Corporate finance managers might use a Monte Carlo simulation to assess the impact of variables like future sales, commodities prices, interest rates, currency fluctuations, and so on.
-Brokers might use a Monte Carlo analysis to calculate the risks of stock options.

-Monte Carlo Simulation History
+Monte Carlo Method History

 One of the first known uses of a modern Monte Carlo simulation dates back to the 1930s, when physicist Enrico Fermi experimented with an early form of the method to understand the diffusion of neutrons.

-Soon the simulation method gained traction in the fields of physics, chemistry, and operations research, thanks to its adoption by the Rand Corporation and the U.S. Air Force.
+Soon, the simulation method gained traction in the fields of physics, chemistry, and operations research, thanks to its adoption by the Rand Corporation and the U.S. Air Force.
 From there, it spread to many of the natural sciences, and eventually found its way to finance.

 Monte Carlo Simulation Method

 The Monte Carlo simulation works by constructing a model of possible outcomes based on an estimated range of possible conditions.
 It does this by creating a curve of different variables for each unknown variable, and inserting random numbers between the minimum and maximum value for each variable, and running the calculation over and over again.
-A Monte Carlo experiment will run the calculation thousands upon thousands of times.
-Along the way, it will produce a large number of possible outcomes.

 But even for a simple investment, there are a host of factors that will affect its outcome.
 There are interest rates, regulations, market swings, as well as factors innate to that investment, such as the sales and revenue of the underlying business, or its competitive landscape, or disruptive technology, and so on.
-And as an investor seeks to peer further into the future, more possible variables emerge.
-Using a Monte Carlo simulation to understand those risks requires using a growing number of inputs as the time horizon grows longer.

 After an investor runs a Monte Carlo simulation, the calculation will deliver a range of possible outcomes, with a probability score assigned to each outcome.
 By weighing the probability scores of different outcomes, an investor can proceed with a better sense of the risks and possible rewards of a given investment decision.